gerritdevriese/kzones/README.md

 | Toggle OSD                           | `Ctrl+Alt+C`              |

 *To change the default bindings, go to System Settings / Shortcuts and search for KZones*

+## Troubleshooting

+### The script doesn't work
+- Check if your KDE version is up to date.
+- Make sure there is at least one layout defined in the script settings and that it contains at least one zone.

+### My settings are not saved
+- After changing settings, you need to reload the script by disabling, saving and enabling it again. (or by restarting KWin)

 ## Caveats
 When selecting **Cursor** as the "determine zone method" you'll need to have xdotool installed, sadly this doesn't work on Wayland.
 So if you're using Wayland you'll need to use the **Titlebar** or **Window** method instead.